d12/wingspan-ai/readme.md

 - The engine will disallow invalid moves, and may include a timeout.
 AIs that make invalid moves or timeout should be removed from the game.
 - The engine will send game end messages indicating final scores and final board state.

+## Gradual Implementation

+Trying to design this whole thing all at once is going to be difficult since there are so many moving parts.
+This is roughly how I'm planning on archiecting the engine:

+1. Build a small database of birds.
+The first birds will be the high point birds with no powers.
+There are existing databases online that I plan to draw from.
+2. Build out some base classes and their relationships, including valid and invalid state changes.
+(You cannot pull a rodent from a birdfeeder with no rodent, you can't play a bird in the far right tile without anything to the left of it, etc.)
+  - Birds
+  - Birdfeeder
+  - Player boards
+  - Players
+3. Start tying the pieces together into a functional game with basic birds, no bonus cards, no round end goals, and no webhook system.
+Commands can be sent in a console and it'll reject invalid moves.
+4. Begin adding the more complex pieces.
+  - Bird powers
+  - Bonus cards
+  - Round end goals
+  - Nectar points
+5. Build out the webhook system
+6. Build an AI harness and begin developing AIs.

 ## API Payloads

 Note that integers representing indexes (like the current turn we're on) will be zero-indexed.